spiffe/spiffe/community/sig-spec/README.md

 	* Ensure that Pull Requests and Issues are addressed
 	* Make recommendations for changes and updates
 	* Ensure wide interoperability
+	* Own creation and maintenance of SPIFFE conformance test suites

 ### Non-Goals:
 * SPIRE maintenance